Be a part of our community

-Rent can range from $388-515/mo for a single room and $270-370/mo for a shared room (not including utilities).
-You will also be asked to split carrying charges equally amongst your housemates.
-These charges will be decided upon democratically by members of your house and will include utilities, food, and home supplies (cleaning supplies, storage supplies, etc.).
+Rent can range from $550-650/mo for a single room and $350-400/mo for a shared room (not including utilities).
+You will also be asked to split house-wide charges equally amongst your housemates.
+These charges will be decided upon by members of your house and will include utilities, food, and home supplies (cleaning supplies, storage supplies, etc.).
 If you are very price-conscious, note that sharing a room will reduce your expenses considerably.
 There are a limited number of single rooms in the lower end of the price range quoted above.

-Current houses have move-in dates of June 1, July 15, August 1, and Sept.
-1. However, not all of our members can move in Sept.
-1. While we try to honor all requests, the small size of houses means that you are not necessarily likely to get your first pick of move-in date.
-But all houses run on a 12-month lease cycle, so you will have to pay for a full consecutive 12 months no matter what.
-And finally, we can try to accommodate people who are unable to pay for the full consecutive 12 months (for instance, by matching two people together who are looking for partial lease terms*), but we not only prioritize applicants who will be in the house for an entire year, but are also often simply logistically unable to accomodate people who will not be. *Finding a subletter is ultimately YOUR responsibility, and if your subletter fails to pay rent or damages the house in some way, YOU are responsible.
+Our current houses have a move-in date of August 1.
+All houses run on a 12-month lease cycle, so you will have to pay for a full consecutive 12 months no matter what.
+We can try to accommodate people who are unable to pay for the full consecutive 12 months, but we not only prioritize applicants who will be in the house for an entire year, but are also often simply logistically unable to accomodate people who will not be.
+Finding a subletter is ultimately YOUR responsibility, and if your subletter fails to pay rent or damages the house in some way, YOU are responsible.

 In some ways, yes, as we are only looking for people who are willing to commit to a cooperative lifestyle and the democratic decisions made by the organization in the form of our bylaws and collaborative events like house dinners and potlucks.
-Also, you must be able to commit to the full lease term (finding a subletter is your responsibility, not ours, though we?ll try to help in any way possible!).
-And finally, because we are an affordable housing organization, we seek to maintain a certain percentage of residents who are low-income.
+Also, you must be able to commit to the full lease term.
+Finding a subletter is your responsibility, not ours, though we'll try to help in any way possible!
+Finally, because we are an affordable housing organization, we seek to maintain a certain percentage of residents who are low-income.
 However, keep in mind that spaces have filled up very quickly in past years.